 11. When Orville was hired, TANY maintained two checking accounts, one in Syracuse and one in Massachusetts.
 Orville was a signatory on the Syracuse account only.
 He was authorized to draw funds from that account to pay for such things as printing bills and rent.
-At about the time Orville began his employment, a large advertiser paid TANY close to \$20,000.00 for one year of instructed by TANY's owners to pay \$18,000.00 from that amount to the Internal Revenue Service, which he did.
+At about the time Orville began his employment, a large advertiser paid TANY close to \$20,000.00 for one year of advertising.
+The money was placed in TANY's Syracuse account and Orville was instructed by TANY's owners to pay \$18,000.00 from that amount to the Internal Revenue Service, which he did.
 The record does not contain information regarding the nature of this debt.